sjkp/Microsoft-teams-docs/teams/createconfigpage.md

 ﻿# Create the configuration page for your Microsoft Teams (Preview) tab app

 The configuration page is an HTML page that you host.
-Microsoft Teams displays it within and iframe inside the **Add Tab** dialog when a user chooses to add your tab.
+When a user chooses to add your tab, Microsoft Teams will load the 'configUrl' that you [provided in your manifest](createpackage.md) within an iframe inside the **Add Tab** dialog.

 In this page, you present options and gather information from the user about what they want in your tab.
 For example, you may let the user select existing app resources (such as files or task lists) or even create new such resources just for this tab.

-You must include the Microsoft Teams Tab library (https://statics.teams.microsoft.com/sdk/v0.2/js/MicrosoftTeams.js) in your configuration page so that it can communicate with Microsoft Teams.
+You must include the [Microsoft Teams Tab library](jslibrary.md) in your configuration page so that it can communicate with Microsoft Teams.

 !["Screenshot of the configuration page for a simple example app, giving the user the option of which map type to select."](images/tab_configui.png)

 ## Configuration page example

-The excerpt below shows a simple example of code that might be included in a configuration page.
+The excerpt below shows an example configuration page.

 In this case, the user is presented with two radio buttons, which represent a choice of two different resources.
 Selecting either radio button fires `onClick()`, which sets `microsoftTeams.settings.setValidityState(true)`, enabling the **Save** button.

 On save, the code determines which radio button was checked, and sets the various parameters of `microsoftTeams.settings.setSettings` accordingly.
-Finally, it sets `saveEvent.notifySuccess()` to specify that the content URL has successfully been determined.
+Finally, it calls `saveEvent.notifySuccess()` to specify that the content URL has successfully been determined.

 With this as a simple example, let's walk through the steps your configuration page needs to perform to load your tab app content.